aspnetzero/documents/docs/en/Getting-Started-Angular.md

 Once you've done the configuration, you can run the application.
 Server side application only contains APIs.
 When you start the application you will see a login page:

-**NOTE:** If you download merged project and when you start host project, you won't see the login page.
-So you should add the url `/ui/login` to see login page.
+**NOTE:** If your project is a merged project, you will not see the login page when you start the host project.
+Basically you need to manually navigate to http://localhost:22742/ui/login.

 <img src="images/host-login-page.png" alt="Swagger UI" class="img-thumbnail" />